-A breakfast bar may be harder to fit in unless you are willing to add new cupboard space, remove lower cupboards or extend your worktops.
+A breakfast bar may be harder to fit.
+It will mean adding new cupboard space, removing lower cupboards or extending your worktops.
 Of course all of these things are easy to do but will require extra work and more money.
 For example, if you remove a lower cupboard to give you leg room you will need to replace your flooring so the space matches the rest of the room.
 You may also have trouble finding matching worktops, so you will need to replace your worktop as well as your doors.

 Both the kitchen breakfast bar and kitchen table can be flexible.
 A table can be moved from the middle of the room to the side when not in use.
 It can be used as an extra work surface and for easy family meals or homework areas.
 Having a table in the kitchen turns the room into the heart of the home.

 However a breakfast bar has its own flexibility.
 You can use it as a worktop, because that is essentially what it is.
 It can be used as a place to work, to rest or to sit with friends.
 It may not be suitable for eating meals however for a larger family, unless it is designed with a seating area on both sides – such as a central island.

 Storage space with a breakfast bar

 A breakfast bar has the unique ability to provide you with extra storage space.
 While a kitchen table will take up space in the kitchen and the chairs will fill the void underneath, a breakfast bar can house cupboards above and below.
 A central island in particular will allow cupboard space with a protruding piece of worktop above with enough leg room for sitting.